trejojess/delta-shelter/index.md

 ![Delta Shelter Site Plan](https://raw.githubusercontent.com/trejojess/delta-shelter/master/siteplan.png "design1")

-The satellite image above shows the general site location of the Delta Shelter indicated by the blue arrow.
-The arrow in yellow points to the Rolling Huts, which is a hotel designed by the same architect.
-This image as well as the site plan image demonstrate the environmental challenge that came with building a cabin so close to a seasonally flooding river. [[2](https://trejojess.github.io/delta-shelter/bib#2)]
+The first image is a satellite image showing the general site location of the Delta Shelter (pinpointed by the blue arrow).
+The yellow arrow points to the Rolling Huts, which is a hotel designed by the same architect.
+The site plan image demonstrates the environmental challenge that came with building a cabin so close to a seasonally flooding river. [[2](https://trejojess.github.io/delta-shelter/bib#2)]

 ---